It is very important that you take the time to understand how you are affected when required to repeat one or more of your modules.

 If you are seeking additional support in relation to your circumstances, remember that you have access to a number of services and staff who are on hand to deliver support throughout your studies.

-• Wellbeing Support: We offer a wide range of wellbeing services, you can find more information here.
+- Wellbeing Support: We offer a wide range of wellbeing services who can support you.
+More information can be found on our Student Wellbeing Hub.

-• Student Finance: We offer various sources of funding that help to make our programmes accessible, from scholarships to hardship funds.
-You can find more information here.
-We also offer money advice and support which you can find out more about here.
+- Student Finance: We offer various sources of funding that help to make our programmes accessible, from scholarships to hardship funds.
+We also offer money advice and support which you can find out more about on our website.

-• Employability and Careers: We offer a wide range of services including 121 appointments.
-To find out more and/or book an appointment visit our Careers hub here.
+- Employability and Careers: We offer a wide range of services including 121 appointments.
+To find out more and/or book an appointment visit our Careers hub.

-• Academic Skills Support: Study more effectively by developing your academic skills such as essay writing, research, dissertation preparation, critical thinking, presentation skills and assessing your digital capabilities.
-Find out more information here.
+- Academic Skills Support: Study more effectively by developing your academic skills such as essay writing, research, dissertation preparation, critical thinking, presentation skills and assessing your digital capabilities.

-• Student Peer Mentoring Programme: Join our student peer mentoring scheme to connect with current students and make new friends.
-Find out more here.
+- Student Peer Mentoring Programme: Join our student peer mentoring scheme to connect with current students and make new friends.

 FAQs